salkin/openhab-addons/bundles/org.openhab.binding.connectedcar/README.md

 ## CarNet: VW, Škoda, SEAT

 VW has a special API for the ID. models - WeConnect ID., check below for more information.
-Škoda has a special API for the Enyak, see below.
+Škoda has a special API for the Enyaq, see below.

 Some verified vehicles: